mozilla/global-sprint/README.md

-Mozilla's Global Sprint is a fun, fast-paced two-day collaborative work event to hack and build awesome open projects for vibrant, healthy Internet.
-We’ll be coming together, in person and online, to work on open projects from every discipline, from around the world.
+Mozilla’s Global Sprint is a fun, fast-paced and two-day collaborative event to hack and build projects for a healthy Internet.
+A diverse network of open-source advocates — from scientists and educators to artists and engineers — come together in person and online to innovate in the open.